twilfredo/zenbook-fanctl/README.md

 ## Overview

 This daemon monitors the CPU package temperature and automatically adjusts the CPU fan control mode:
-- **Above threshold (≥90°C)**: Disables PWM control, forcing the fan to run at maximum speed
+- **Above threshold (≥88°C)**: Disables PWM control, forcing the fan to run at maximum speed
-- **Below threshold (<90°C)**: Reverts to automatic PWM control for normal fan operation
+- **Below threshold (<88°C)**: Reverts to automatic PWM control for normal fan operation

-The utility polls the temperature every 2 seconds and adjusts fan behavior accordingly.
+The utility polls the temperature every 2000ms (2 seconds) by default and adjusts fan behavior accordingly.

 ## Tested Hardware